 2021 Property Revaluation

-The Town of Dekorra will be performing a market revaluation in 2021.
-The last time Dekorra performed a revaluation of all property was in 2007, 14 years ago.
+The Town of Dekorra performed a market revaluation in 2021.
+Prior to that the last time Dekorra performed a revaluation of all property was in 2007, a 14 year span.
 Since then, the market has changed and assessed values no longer reflect the current market.